Timofei Savvich Morozov

-Timofei Savvich Morozov (23 January, 1823, Moscow - 10 October, 1889) was Russian business person active in the later period of the Russian Empire.
-He was part of the influential Old Believer family, the Morozovs.
-He was appointed head of the Moscow Duma in 1866.
+Timofei Savvich Morozov (23 January 1823, Moscow - 10 October 1889) was Russian business person active in the later period of the Russian Empire.
+He was part of the influential Old Believer family, the Morozovs, the son of Savva Vasilyevich Morozov.
+He was appointed head of the Moscow City Duma in 1866.

 Timofei was one of a small number of entrepreneurs who used to attend meetings of the Russian Technical Society.

 Family

 Timofei married Maria Feodorovna Simonova in 1846.
 Together they had six children: